wexi/amforth-shadow/doc/source/TG/Architecture.rst

 token replaces the standard XT that :command:`create` has already written for words that are defined using :command:`con`.
 This leads inevitably to a flash erase cycle.
+:`does>`.

+:command:`does>` is an immediate word.
+That means, it is not compiled into the new word (con) but executed.
+This compile time action creates a small data structure similar to the wordlist entry for a noname: word.
+The address of this data structure is an execution token.
+This execution token replaces the standard XT that :command:`create` has already written for words that are defined using :command:`con`.
+This leads inevitably to a flash erase cycle.